edmarlozada/JuanFi-onLogin-onLogout-v7/README.md

 ### RealTalk:
 - kung naka tulong kami at gamit ninyo script namin, magpa gcash naman kayo sa amin kahit kunti lang!

+### V7.2a:
+- v7.2a is more advance/detailed, only for my gcash customers.

 ### Follow these steps: